Fund-Homecare-Canada-Website-Redesign/FHC-webredesign/README.md

 REACT_APP_STRIPE_PUBLISHABLE_KEY=your_stripe_publishable_key
 # Add any other environment variables here
 ```
-**Note:** You will need to create an `.env.example` file if one doesn't exist, with placeholder values.
-For now, this instruction assumes one will be created or asks the developer to create their `.env` directly.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).